kovacsbencet/kovacsbencet/README.md

 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning Javascript, Node.js and React.js.
 - 💞️ I’m looking to collaborate on any new project.
-- 📫 You can reach me by sending an e-mail to kovacsbencet@gmail.com or give me a call +36 70 636 5506.
+- 📫 You can reach me by sending an e-mail to kovacsbencet@gmail.com or give me a call at +36 70 636 5506.

 <!---
 kovacsbencet/kovacsbencet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.